mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

-# Discovering Bounded Contexts with EventStorming (by Alberto Brandolini)
+# Discovering Bounded Contexts with EventStorming — Alberto Brandolini

 There's plenty of outcomes from a Big Picture EventStorming, the most obvious being the collective learning that happens throughout the workshop.
 However, learning is not the only one!